Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

  * Whole of this cycle then repeats again and again till all batches of input are processed.

  One very important thing to note is that host does all of these transactions sequentially, only initiating new transaction (task getting enqueued on command queue) after previous one is finished.
-Given that most of the PCI and DDR interfaces have support for full duplex transports we can do number of optimizations by doing the dependency analysis.
+Given that most of the PCI and DDR interfaces have support for full duplex transports, you can preform a number of optimizations using the dependency analysis.

  ### Task Dependency Analysis

   - **Input Data:** The host side writes to device memory can  continue in background back to back since it is input data coming from host to device for processing and has no dependencies